Introduction: An Idea for El Salvador

 Route Optimization for Waste Collection

-AI can also optimize waste collection routes, ensuring that trucks collect waste in the most efficient manner possible.
-This not only saves time and fuel but also reduces the carbon footprint of waste collection operations.
+AI can also optimize waste collection routes, ensuring trucks collect waste most efficiently.
+This saves time and fuel and reduces the carbon footprint of waste collection operations.

 Predictive Analytics for Waste Generation